learn-co-curriculum/dsc-cities-try-experience/p_2_data_types.md

 ***

 While the focus of this module is the `list` data type, in this lesson we will take a brief look at the different types of data that can make up a list.
 We will learn about the differences and some of the characteristics of these types of data.
-In this lesson we will simply introduce the different data types but we will dive deeper into each one as we begin to introduce each one individually.
+In this lesson we will simply introduce the different data types but we will dive deeper into each one as they are introduced in the following lessons.

-## The string data type
+## The `str` data type

 ***

 The first type of data we will look at is the **string** or `str`.
 A lot of information in the world is in the form of text.
-To capture this information and operate on it in Python we take this text and make it into the **string** data type.
+To capture this information and operate on it in Python we take this text and make it into the `str` data type.
+Let's take a look at how we can do this in Python.

 Below, we have the name of a city.
 By putting double quotes ("") or single quotes ('') around the name, we create a **string**.
-For the name *Buenos Aires* It would look like this:
+If we wanted to create a `str` from the city name *Buenos Aires* in Python, it would look like this:

 ```
 "Buenos Aires"